brainly/svg-animate/README.md

 ## Attributes Configuration

-The `frames` directory should contain `config.yml` with the following structure; where attributes with the element name override the default ones.
+The `frames` directory should contain `config.yml` with the following structure; where the attributes of the specified element override the default.

 ```yaml
 default: